-Treats acne in patients who are 12 years and older.
+Treats acne.
 This medicine is a tetracycline antibiotic.

 SolodynThere may be other brand names for this medicine.